EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

      - Changes the zoom level of the map you click to show the full extent of all layers visualized in it
    * - |select_location|
      - Identify
      - Identify locations on the map where you click with the cursor.
-Use the three options on the right to specify what to identify
+Use the two options on the right to specify what to identify
-   * - |mActionIdentify|
+   * - |metadata|
      - *option:* Location value
      - Shows pixel values of all layers at the selected position
    * - |profile|